 The classic Disney Afternoon animated series Darkwing Duck will soon be returning in comic book form, created for Disney by BOOM!
 Studios.
-We chatted with writer Ian Brill and cover artist Jake Myler about the upcoming comic series.
+We chatted with writer Ian Brill and covered artist Jake Myler about the upcoming comic series.

 We asked Brill about the reasons behind bringing “the terror that flaps in the night” back now and what elements of the cartoon they are bringing to comic pages:

-INSIDE THE MAGIC: It’s been almost 20 years or so since we’ve seen something brand new coming out of Darkwing Duck, why the decision to bring him back now?
+INSIDE THE MAGIC: It’s been almost 20 years or so since we’ve seen something brand new coming out of Darkwing Duck; why the decision to bring him back now?

 INSIDE THE MAGIC: Is there anything you’re doing with this comic series that couldn’t or wouldn’t have been done on the TV show?

-INSIDE THE MAGIC: So just like in real life, Darkwing hasn’t been seen for years, it’s going to happen in the comic as well.
+INSIDE THE MAGIC: So, just like in real life, Darkwing hasn’t been seen for years; it’s going to happen in the comic as well.

 IAN BRILL: We don’t really suggest exactly how long it’s been.
-I didn’t want to age Goslyn, so it’s not 20 years like it is in real life.
+I didn’t want to age Goslyn, so it’s not 20 years like real life.
 But I just wanted this idea [that] St. Canard had not seen Darkwing for a while.
 What does that look like?
 What does St. Canard look like when that happens?
 And then, what does that do for Darkwing and Drake, especially when he comes back?

-JAKE MYLER: Sometimes I will have a little bit more say and other times Disney comes back and […] on certain properties, I think especially when it’s the first of a series, they’ll be a little bit more [of a] stickler about getting the characters exactly on model.
+JAKE MYLER: Sometimes I will have a little bit more say and other times Disney comes back and […] on certain properties, I think especially when it’s the first of a series, they’ll be a little bit more [of a] stickler about getting the characters exactly on the model.
 They don’t see much deviation from it.
 But they tend to be really receptive to having fun with it.
-In “The Duck Knight Returns,” that was something I wasn’t even sure that they’d be okay with but they went with it.
+In “The Duck Knight Returns,” that was something I wasn’t even sure that they’d be okay with, but they went with it.

 INSIDE THE MAGIC: What is the creative process like in developing a cover, just in general?
 How does it begin?
-Do you start pencil sketching or do you come up with an idea first?
+Do you start pencil sketching, or do you come up with an idea first?